cylc/cylc-doc/src/glossary.rst

    stall
    stalled workflow
-   stalled state
+      A stalled workflow has not run to :term:`completion <workflow completion>` but cannot continue without manual intervention.

-      In a stalled workflow, there is nothing more the scheduler can do, but it stays up for a while awaiting manual intervention because the presence of :term:`incomplete <output completion>` tasks, or partially satisfied tasks, in the :term:`n=0 window <n-window>` implies that the workflow has not successfully run to :term:`completion <workflow completion>`.
+      A stalled scheduler stays alive for a configurable timeout period pending manual intervention.
+If it shuts down (on the stall timeout or otherwise) it will remain in the stalled state on restart.

-      Stalls are usually, but not always, caused by unexpected task failures:
+      Stalls are usually caused by unexpected task failures:

       .. digraph:: Example
          :align: center